HASTINGS

 COMPETING IN REGATTAS

-If racing is your thing then there are plenty of opportunities to progress even if you have never rowed.
+We are a competitive club and there will be plenty of opportunities to progress even if you have never rowed.
 Coastal Regattas are great fun with Junior racing for Under 14s through to Veterans over 50s.

 TRAINING